 UAT for your solution

-During the UAT phase, you should test all the business processes that you've implemented, and any customizations that you've made, in a Sandbox: Standard Acceptance Test environment in the implementation project.
-To help guarantee a successful go-live, you should keep the following points in mind as you complete the UAT phase:
+During the UAT phase, you must test all the business processes that you've implemented, and any customizations that you've made, in a Sandbox, or Standard Acceptance Test, environment in the implementation project.
+To help ensure a successful go-live, you should consider the following as you complete the UAT phase:

-- Test cases cover the whole scope of requirements.
+- Test cases cover the entire scope of requirements.